ErpNetDocs/winclient/introduction/navigators/coloring/coloring-by-row.md

 This procedure will show you how to view the rows of overdue payments in color (for any navigator).

 As an example, we will set all payments, overdue with more than 30 days, to show up in red.
-For that purpose, you can first open the respective menu:
+For that purpose, you can first open the respective navigator:

-<b>Home Menu -> Finance -> Payments -> Payments status </b>
+<b>Main Menu -> Finance -> Payments -> Payments Status</b>

-The <b>Payments status</b> navigator shows the payments due to/from your company for different contractors – customers, suppliers.
+The <b>Payments Status</b> navigator shows the payments due to/from your company for different contractors – customers, suppliers.

-1. Click on <b>Show data</b> and then right-click on the rows of the Navigator.
+1. Click on <b>Show Data</b> and then right-click on the rows of the navigator.
 From the displayed menu select **Customize fields**;
-2. The <b>Customize fields</b> window will open, then you need to click on the <b>Expression format conditions</b> button:
+2. The <b>Customize fields</b> window will open, then you need to click on the <b>Expression Format Conditions</b> button:

 ![Customize fields](pictures/customize-fileds.png)